Pishachini: Premise

-The show set against the backdrop of Bareilly where a beautiful girl (actually a Pishachini) named Rani seeks revenge from the Rajput family for settling on her land.
-Rani was an evil and greedy woman when she was a human but due to her misdeeds, she was cursed to become a Pishachini.
+The show is set against the backdrop of Bareilly where a beautiful girl (actually a Pishachini) named Rani, seeks revenge from the Rajput family for settling on her land.
+Rani was an evil and greedy woman when she was a human but due to her misdeeds and murders, she was cursed to become a Pishachini after her death.
 She wants to destroy the Rajputs and use their blood to bring her child to life, who will become the most powerful Pishacha as it will be a crossbreed of a demon and human.
 But a divine power rises to stop her from winning.
-It is the granddaughter of the priest who had imprisoned Rani in a box years ago, Pavitra, who now lives in London after Rani's curse killed most of her family except her aunt Kanika, who raised her.
+It is the granddaughter of the priest (Pandit Ji or Nanu) who had imprisoned Rani in a box years ago, Pavitra, who now lives in London after Rani's curse killed most of her family except her aunt Kanika, who raised her.
 Pavitra has the mark of Lord Hanuman on her hand which actually has many hidden powers she is still not aware of.
-Rani escaped from the box by tempting the son of the Rajput family, Prateek and manipulated his greed for money, which is the reason why the Rajputs do not speak with him.
-But his daughter, Nikita is getting married, whose friend is Pavitra and she is forced to come to India, where she meets Rakshit (Rocky), the grandson of the Rajput family, and he takes an instant liking towards her but she does not immediately reciprocate his feelings.
+Rani escaped from the box after some tim3 of her imprisonment, by tempting the younger son of the Rajput family, Prateek and manipulated his greed for money as Pishachinis can grant any wish but the price paid for that deal is very horrible, which is the reason why the Rajputs do not speak with him and his wife Amrita anymore.
+But his daughter, Nikita, is getting married, whose friend is Pavitra and she is forced to come to India, where she meets Rakshit (Rocky), the grandson of the Rajput family, and he takes an instant liking towards her but she does not immediately reciprocate his feelings.

 The Rajputs reach Chail for the wedding while Rani enchants Rocky as she wants to impregnate herself with his child and become the most powerful dark entity.
 Pavitra senses something is wrong and Ayodhya, Rocky's grandfather who knows Rani's truth, is attacked by her and is left paralyzed.
 Rani manipulates Rocky's sister Shikha and promises to cure the scar on her face if she is taken back to Bareilly where her original land is.
 Pavitra follows them as she knows about her Nanu's past and his relation with the Pishachini, which claimed her family and she does not want the same fate to be repeated with any other family and hence wants to protect them from the Pishachini, who is disguised as a normal human amongst them.
 Rani enters the household as a prospective bride for Rocky and he agrees to marry her as he falls for her delusions.